 c.spf.service-now.com - US/Europe DCs

-d.spf.service-now.com - all ohter DCs
+d.spf.service-now.com - all other DCs

 SPF Query Tool:

-under the section 'Is this SPF record valid - syntactically correct?' you can test if your new SPF record is syntactically correct and also if it requires more than 10 DNS lookups (before you actually publish it to DNS).
+Under the section 'Is this SPF record valid - syntactically correct?' you can test if your new SPF record is syntactically correct and also if it requires more than 10 DNS lookups (before you actually publish it to DNS).